vt6/vt6/spec/foundation.md

 The VT6 protocol is divided into **modules**.
 Each module has a name which is accepted by `<identifier>`.
-When it is not clear from the context that a given identifier refers to a module name, the prefix `vt6/` may be prepended to it.
+In documentation or specification texts, if it is not clear from the context that a given identifier refers to a module name, the prefix `vt6/` may be prepended to it.

 A module is considered **official** if its specifications are developed in the same repository as this specification.
 The name of any unofficial module MUST start with a leading underscore and SHOULD indicate the organization that is responsible for its specification.